alexandreboutrik/dotfiles/README.md

 - **Application launcher**: `wofi`
 - **Terminal**: `alacritty` with `bash`
 - **Browser**: `firefox`
+- **Editor**: `neovim`, `texstudio`

 ## Acer Nitro 5 AN515-58-58W3

 <img align="right" width="192px" src="./.media/acer-nitro-5.png">

-The Nitro is my more powerful machine, primarily used for gaming and resource-intensive development such, as Android Studio and other demanding environments.
+The Nitro is the most powerful machine I own (for now), primarily used for gaming and resource-intensive development such as Android Studio, heavy compilation and other demanding environments.

 ### Hardware